qlero/faceforensics_reproduction/README.md

 Because of local limitations (GTX980ti), I decided to work with a subset of the dataset.

-> **idea**: for each available video (whether pristine or fake, given the six available forgery methods), up to 9 random frames are extracted into a dataset of roughly 70,000 images, to be split between 50,000 training images, 10,000 validation images, and 10,000 test images.
+> **idea**: For each available video (whether pristine or fake, given the six available forgery methods), up to 9 random frames are extracted into a dataset of roughly 80,000 images (to be used for given splits between training and validation/testing).

 The process goes as follow:

-1. Download the FaceForensics++ dataset using the ``download.py`` script you can request from the team by following the process found [here](https://github.com/ondyari/FaceForensics/tree/master/dataset).
-Put the script in the folder ``input_videos``.
+1. Download the FaceForensics++ dataset using the ``download.py`` script (not included in this repository) that you can request from the FF++ team by following the process found [here](https://github.com/ondyari/FaceForensics/tree/master/dataset).
+Put the script in the folder ``input_videos`` and call the following script (c40 videos weight about 5Gb and at the time of the writing of this repository, the EU2 server was open):

 ```sh
 python download.py . -d all -c <insert_compression_model> -t videos --server <insert_server>
 ```

 2. Extracts random frames using the script ``convert_videos2images.py`` located in the folder ``input_videos``.
 The images are set in a folder ``images`` at the same file level as the videos they are extracted from.

 ```sh
 python convert_videos2images.py --compression <insert_compression_model>
 ```

-3. Retrieves 80,000 images from those extracts and set them into a separate subfolder located in the folder ``input_videos``.
-This subfolder will be used as part of a PyTorch data loader.
+3. Retrieves the extracted images and set them into a separate subfolder located in the folder ``input_videos``.
+This subfolder will be used as part of a PyTorch data loader method.

 ``sh
 python create_data_folder.py --compression <insert_compression_model>